fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <br />

 <a name="faq123"></a>
-**(123) What will happen when FairEmail cannot connect to an email server?**
+**(123) What will happen when FullEmail cannot connect to an email server?**

-If FairEmail cannot connect to an email server to synchronize messages, for example if the internet connection is bad or a firewall or a VPN is blocking the connection, FairEmail will retry one time after waiting 8 seconds while keeping the device awake (=use battery power).
+If FullEmail cannot connect to an email server to synchronize messages, for example if the internet connection is bad or a firewall or a VPN is blocking the connection, FullEmail will retry one time after waiting 8 seconds while keeping the device awake (=use battery power).
-If this fails, FairEmail will schedule an alarm to retry after 5, 15, 30 and eventually every 60 minutes and let the device sleep (=no battery usage).
+If this fails, FullEmail will schedule an alarm to retry after 5, 15, 30 and eventually every 60 minutes and let the device sleep (=no battery usage).

 Note that [Android doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) does not allow to wake the device earlier than after 15 minutes.

-*Force sync* in the three-dots menu of the unified inbox can be used to let FairEmail attempt to reconnect without waiting.
+*Force sync* in the three-dots menu of the unified inbox can be used to let FullEmail attempt to reconnect without waiting.

 Sending messages will be retried on connectivity changes only (reconnecting to the same network or connecting to another network)